jarivizero/jarivizero.github.io/README.md

 No server sees the FULL url because of the #, not even me.
 Uses encryption passphrases.
 Grabs only the bytes needed, not all files from the .bin  (Range requests and from githubencryptor.py)
+or you can store messages images videos for a rough discord
+and even with the range requests, you can update the .bin file and extend the size
+or just update the .bin file around the original file.

+I should include multiple ranges incase the file is spread through out it like 0-200,500-550